-The Center for Dynamics and Control of Materials is kicking off our fourth year of our Industrial Mentorship Program.
-This year we are partnering with Texas State Center for Intelligent Materials Assembly (CIMA) through our NSF PREM Partnership.
+The Center for Dynamics and Control of Materials is kicking off our sixth year of our Industrial Mentorship Program.
+We are partnering with Texas State Center for Intelligent Materials Assembly (CIMA) through our NSF PREM Partnership.

 Examples of Monthly Mentoring Meeting Topics

 - Map the next steps in their career

 - Identify job opportunities

 - Work with them on interpersonal skills and professional communication